-The Makris Group is set to divest two prominent Adelaide retail assets, including Rundle Mall’s blue-chip City Cross Shopping Centre and office complex fronting Grenfell Street with a price guide circa $200 million.
+The Makris Group is set to divest two prominent Adelaide retail assets, including Rundle Mall’s blue-chip City Cross Shopping Centre and office complex fronting Grenfell Street.
 The offering will also include the North Adelaide Village neighbourhood shopping complex and an adjoining site.

 CBRE’s Simon Rooney and James Douglas have been appointed to steer the sale campaign on behalf of the Makris Group, South Australia’s largest privately-owned retail property group.

 Founded by Con Makris in the 1980s, the Makris Group has a large, diversified portfolio across retail, commercial and maritime sectors.